web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 behavior under test, so you can use them to make an educated guess about where your tests should go.

-*Example* Imagine you wanted to write a test to verify that headers were made immutable by the `Request.error` method defined in [the Fetch standard](https://fetch.spec.whatwg.org).
+*Example:* Imagine you wanted to write a test to verify that headers were made immutable by the `Request.error` method defined in [the Fetch standard](https://fetch.spec.whatwg.org).
 Here's the algorithm: